devjgm/papers/cpp_time_zone.md

 ## Introduction

-Note: This proposal depends on the Civil-Time Library that is proposed in (XXX: jgm add a link to the Civil-Time Library proposal).
+Note: This proposal depends on the Civil-Time Library that is proposed in [D0205].

 This document proposes a standard C++ library for computing with real-world time zones, such as "America/New_York", "Europe/London", and "Australia/Sydney".
 The